Danupol Kaewkarn

+Danupol Kaewkarn or Jae (ดนุพล แก้วกาญจน์, born 11 October 1959) is a Thai singer, songwriter, musician and producer, who became very popular among teenagers in the 1980s.
+After splitting from Grand EX', he released his first solo album in 1986.

 Biography

-Danupol Kaewkarn was born on October 11, 1959, at Chulalongkorn Hospital as the youngest child of five siblings.
+Danupol Kaewkarn was born on 11 October 1959 at Chulalongkorn Hospital as the youngest child of five siblings.
 As a young boy, Danupol received his primary education form several schools including Wat Khema Phirataram School and high school education from Horwang School.